 Planning Your Future

-Our current world demands us to life day-to-day.
+Our current world demands us to live day-to-day.
 Who can blame us?
-If you are getting a check every week or two from an employer, or benefits and that is just covering your life right now – who has time or even the extra to plan for the future?
-Why do that when benefits and how they work already takes up so much time, and the littlest movement can change them?
+If you are getting a check every week or two from an employer, or benefits and that are just covering your life right now – who has time or even the extra to plan for the future?
+Why do that when benefits (and understanding how they work) already takes up so much time, and the littlest movement can change them?
 What is the point?
 I want to start off by saying that you are in control.
-You can plan for the future, and it may look more optimistic with more options then you realized.
+You can plan for the future, and it may look more optimistic with more options than you realized.